FelixOnline/v2/content/articles/2014-1-24-premier-league-predictions-24-jan-2014.md

  - /sport/4291/premier-league-predictions---24-jan-2014
 imported: true
 comments:
+ - value: >
- - Does anybody actually read these weekly predictions Worthy of the back page Id love to see some kind of metric or feedback which justified their inclusion
+     Does anybody actually read these weekly predictions?
+Worthy of the back page?
+I'd love to see some kind of metric or feedback which justified their inclusion.

 # Article Taxonomies
 categories: